 Guides can legally access terrain in the following ways:

-IFMGA Mountain Guide status is awarded to guides certified as Rock Guide, Alpine, and Ski Mountaineering guides.
-IFMGA Mountain Guides can guide on any climbing or skiing terrain without limitation.
+American Mountain Guide status is awarded to guides certified as Rock Guide, Alpine, and Ski Mountaineering guides.
+American Mountain Guides can guide on any climbing or skiing terrain without limitation.

-Ski terrain is of wilderness nature, includes glaciated and non-glaciated terrain, may have simple or complex ascents and descents, and may include short roping on moderate rock and ice terrain.
-The AMGA Ski Mountaineering Guide should refrain from doing complex short roping on difficult rock and ice terrain that is more akin to AMGA Alpine Guide Terrain without also holding that certification as well.
+The AMGA Ski Guide terrain is of wilderness nature, includes glaciated and non-glaciated terrain, may have simple or complex ascents and descents, and may include short roping on moderate rock and ice terrain.
+The AMGA Ski Guide should refrain from doing complex short roping on difficult rock and ice terrain that is more akin to AMGA Alpine Guide terrain without also holding that certification as well.

-Single pitch instructor terrain is not of wilderness nature, up to Grade 1, that is climbed without intermediate belays.
+The AMGA Single Pitch Instructor terrain is not of wilderness nature, up to Grade 1, that is climbed without intermediate belays.
 Approaches and descents to and from climbing venues present no difficulties such as route finding, scrambling, navigating, or short roping.
 The routes should not exceed Grade 1 or be more than one pitch in length.

-Rock instructor terrain is not of wilderness nature, up to Grade 3, with simple approaches and descents that require minimal short roping.
+The AMGA Rock Instructor terrain is not of wilderness nature, up to Grade 3, with simple approaches and descents that require minimal short roping.
 The approach and/or descent should have only short sections of Class 3 and/or Class 4 terrain that does not require any movement on snow that creates a falling hazard.
 The routes should not exceed Grade 3 in length.

 Certified Climbing Wall Instructors (Top Rope) are trained and assessed to operate on indoor climbing and bouldering walls, and climbing structures that: